kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - <test>: <link to test coverage>
 -->

-- Test the full eviction request flow with multiple interceptors.
+- Test the full eviction request flow with multiple responders.
 - Test the eviction backoff if the API-initiated eviction is blocked by a PDB.
 Check that the eviction terminates the pod once PDB stops blocking the disruption